rahulrj/Machine-Learning/P2-Student Intervention System/README.md

 ### Support Vector Machines
 **Applications of SVM**
 - It has been used in personalized and centered learning.
-There are a large number of AI techniques to tailor the content to the learner depending on his context.SVMs stand out due to their better perfromance specially in handling large dimensions which text content do possess.
+There are a large number of AI techniques to tailor the content to the learner depending on his context.SVMs stand out due to their better performance specially in handling large dimensions which text content do possess.
 - Clustering is an important task for image compression.
 This clustering can be done by an SVM efficiently.
 - SVM has been used  to classifiy different land covers using remote sensing data.
 Results have also suggested  that Multi-class SVMs perform well in comparison with neural network and decision tree classifiers.
 - SVMs have also been used in handwritten digit recognition.

 **Advantages of SVM**
-- SVMs do a great job in formulating non-linear decesion boundaries.
-Other supervised learning methods like Decesion Trees and Logistic regression won't give optimised results when the data is randomly distributed and there is no clear linear separation between them.
+- SVMs do a great job in formulating non-linear decision boundaries.
+Other supervised learning methods like Decision Trees and Logistic regression won't give optimised results when the data is randomly distributed and there is no clear linear separation between them.
 -  By introducing the kernel, SVMs gain flexibility in the choice of the form of the threshold separating the different types of data.
 We can also write our custom kernels to specify the similarity between the data.
 This feature of writing custom kernels makes it very versatile.
 -  The SVM is an effective tool in high-dimensional spaces, which is particularly applicable to document classification and sentiment analysis where the dimensionality can be extremely large (≥10^6).

 **Disadvantages of SVM**
 - SVMs don't work well with large datasets because the time complexity of training them is of the order of O(N^3).From a practical point of view this is the most serious problem of the SVMs is the high algorithmic complexity and extensive memory requirements of the required quadratic programming in large-scale tasks.
-- Also they don't work when the data contains a lot of noise and the classes are overalpping to each other.
+- Also they don't work when the data contains a lot of noise and the classes are overlapping to each other.
 - In situations where the number of features for each object exceeds the number of training data samples, SVMs can perform poorly.
 This can be seen intuitively, as if the high-dimensional feature space is much larger than the samples, then there are less effective support vectors on which to support the optimal linear hyperplanes.

 **Why chose this model?**
 First of all, the number of rows in the data is only 296.
 So as SVMs perform very well in small size datasets, that's why SVMs make a good fit here.
-Also, as in most real-world scenarios, the decesion boundaries are not linear and SVMs have an advantage on the place where the data is randomly dustribued and the decesion boundary is not-linear.
+Also, as in most real-world scenarios, the decision boundaries are not linear and SVMs have an advantage on the place where the data is randomly distribued and the decision boundary is not-linear.

 **Measurements from SVM**